IoT, Smart Sensors and Cold‑Chain MonitoringWhy Caribbean Supply Chains Continue to Lose Value

 This apparent contradiction reflects a broader pattern observed in transport and logistics systems globally: technology adoption alone does not guarantee operational improvement.

 This finding aligns closely with the Inter-American Development Bank’s (IDB) assessment of digital transformation in transport systems across Latin America and the Caribbean.
-The IDB notes that while digital tools are increasingly introduced through pilot projects and standalone investments, many transport and port authorities lack integrated strategies that align technology deployment with governance arrangements, regulatory oversight, and cross agency coordination (Inter American Development Bank [IDB], 2022).
+The IDB notes that while digital tools are increasingly introduced through pilot projects and standalone investments, many transport and port authorities lack integrated strategies that align technology deployment with governance arrangements, regulatory oversight, and cross agency coordination (Inter-American Development Bank [IDB], 2022).
 As a result, digital solutions frequently operate in isolation, limiting their impact on operational performance and risk management.

 Watch Short Video